Imanbek: Career

 On 12 February 2021, Imanbek released Bang, a collaborative 4-track extended play (EP) with English singer Rita Ora.
 It was released simultaneously alongside its lead single "Big" with French DJ David Guetta and featuring American rapper Gunna.
 Argentine trap artist Khea features on the song "Mood" which also appears on the EP.

 On 15 March 2021, Imanbek won a Grammy for his remix of "Roses", becoming the first person from Kazakhstan to win a Grammy.

 In May 2021, Imanbek won the 2021 Billboard Music Award for Top Dance/Electronic Song.
 He received the award for his remix “Roses” originally released by Saint Jhn in 2016.

-On 11 June 2021, Imanbek released his new song "Sweet Dreams" with English-Norwegian producer Alan Walker.
+On 11 June 2021, Imanbek released his new song "Sweet Dreams" with Norwegian DJ and record producer Alan Walker.
 The music video was uploaded to Alan Walker's official channel.
 The music video currently has 24 million views.
 He released a remix contest of Sweet Dreams in partnership with the digital workstation, FL Studio and Alan Walker.